Recurrent Inference Machine for Medical Image Registration: Methods

 where $\gamma_t$ denotes a scalable step length and $\nabla_{\bm{x}_t}$ denotes the gradient \textit{w.r.t.} $\bm{x}$, evaluated at $\bm{x}_t$.
 Then, in RIM implementation, Eq. \ref{eq:map_iteration} is represented as:

 where $g_{\theta}$ is a neural network parameterized by $\theta$.
-In RIM, the prior distribution $p_{\text{prior}}(\bm{x})$ is implicitly integrated into the parameterized neural network $g_{\theta}$ which is trained with a weighted sum of the individual prediction losses between $\bm{x}$ and $\bm{x}_t$ (\textit{e.g.}, the mean squared loss) at each time step $t$.
+In RIM, the prior distribution {on the data prior (regularization)} $p_{\text{prior}}(\bm{x})$ is implicitly integrated into the parameterized neural network $g_{\theta}$ which is trained with a weighted sum of the individual prediction losses between $\bm{x}$ and $\bm{x}_t$ (\textit{e.g.}, the mean squared loss) at each time step $t$.

 In the context of meta-learning, we regard the likelihood term $\mathcal{L}_{\text{likelihood}}$ guided by the forward model as the `inner loss', denoted by $\mathcal{L}_{\text{inner}}$ as it is serving as the input of the neural network $g_\theta$.
 For example, given the Gaussian assumption of the noise $\bm{n}$ with a known variance of $\sigma^2$ and linear forward model described in Eq. \ref{eq:inv_problem}, the inner loss can be given as the logarithm of the maximum likelihood estimation (MLE) solution: